pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

 Honing technical skills is not enough.
 For these reasons we have included courses on general skills that a Firmware/Systems Software Engineer should have.
 When working in teams, collaboration is a big one and most semiconductor companies use tools like Git and Gerrit for source code management.
 Master these will enable you to be a reliable teammate!

-`The ART of Interviewing` is a collection of special topics and interview experiences that will arm you with the knowledge and mindset to have a productive technical discussion with an interviewer (not to mention, become a better interviewer too)!
+`The ART of Technical Discussions` is a collection of special topics and experiences that will arm you with the knowledge and mindset to have a productive technical discussions with s seniors!

 # More!